Beckington Castle

 Beckington Castle is a historic house in the village of Beckington, Somerset, England.
 It is a Grade II* listed building.

 It was built in the early 17th century on the site of a medieval building.
 It has been home to various nobility and local businessmen, also serving as a hotel and school.
 It is now used as offices.

 History

-It was originally built in the early 17th century, on the site of an earlier medieval building by William Long, a clothier and patron of Beckington Church.
+It was originally built in the early 17th century, on the site of an earlier medieval building by William Long (c.1498-1558), a clothier and patron of Beckington Church.
 In 1569 William's son Thomas lived there.
 At some time before 1616 it was sold to James Ley, 1st Earl of Marlborough who was Lord Chief Justice of the King's Bench in Ireland and then in England; he was an English Member of Parliament and was Lord High Treasurer from 1624 to 1628.
 He was also a founder member of the Society of Antiquaries.